cotonne/cotonne.github.io/_posts/2018-06-22-how-to-fix-vulnerabilities.md

 ## KISS

-A good way to keep your codebase in a good shape is to look at the practices from the craft community: TDD, Clean Code, Craftsmanship spirit and so on.
+A way to keep your codebase in a good shape is to look at the practices from the craft community: TDD, Clean Code, Craftsmanship spirit and so on.

-To not lost security rules, like input validation rules for path, you can define a class designed to encapsulate a dangerous input:
+To not lose security rules, like input validation rules for path, you can define a class designed to encapsulate a dangerous input:
 ```java
     private class SafeFile {
         private final String name;